-Effect.
+We can further compare the expected utility theory violation rates on our algorithmically generated logical anomalies against those of celebrated logical anomalies for expected utility theory in the behavioral economics literature.
+Several recent papers provide meta-analyses of past experiments and conduct comprehensive experimental designs to evaluate the empirical robustness of celebrated logical anomalies such as the Allais paradox and Common ratio effect.
 While the survey design and survey samples differ from our surveys, this work at least offers a rough benchmark to evaluate the magnitudes of the expected utility theory violation rates that we find on our algorithmically generated, logical anomalies.
-In particular, we draw on Blavatskyy, Ortmann and Panchenko (2022) and Blavatskyy, Panchenko and Ortmann (2022), which conduct extensive meta-analyses of past experiments on the Allais Paradox and the Common Ratio Effect respectively, as well as McGranaghan et al. (Forthcoming) and Jain and Nielsen (2023) which reported many binary choice experiments that exhaustively test the Common Experiments across different payoffs and probabilities.
+In particular, we draw on Blavatskyy, Ortmann and Panchenko (2022) and Blavatskyy, Panchenko and Ortmann (2022), which conduct extensive meta-analyses of past experiments on the Allais paradox and the Common ratio effect respectively, as well as McGranaghan et al. (Forthcoming) and Jain and Nielsen (2023) which reported binary choice experiments that exhaustively test the